We offer three (3) advanced IR residency positions each year through the NRMP match (Program Code: 2323416A0).

 At the end of residency, and upon successfully passing the ABR Core and Certifying exams, the resident will receive a dual certificate in interventional and diagnostic radiology.

 Comprehensive Clinical Training

-We offer comprehensive clinical exposure across UTHealth, MD Anderson Cancer Center, Texas Children’s Hospital, and Baylor St. Luke’s.
+We offer comprehensive clinical exposure across UTHealth, MD Anderson Cancer Center, and Texas Children’s Hospital.
 As a result, trainees gain extensive experience and expertise in diagnostic and therapeutic procedures in multiple areas including: